 - RAM memory for laptop computers

 - Cylinders for a motor vehicle

 The forms that a product query may take may vary a bit, but we see some examples.

 A product query could take the form “[B] [PL] [A].”

-In such a query form, one or more terms [B] may indicate a brand that is a known brand within a list of known product brands, and one or more terms [A] may indicate attributes that are known attributes of the category.
-One or more unknown terms [PL] may then be identified as a potential new product line.
-Such an identification may be strengthened where [PL] is in a form associated with product lines.
-The identification may also be strengthened where [PL] is found with brand [B] frequently over time within various product queries.
-The identification may be further strengthened where the terms [PL] are infrequently, or never, found with brands other than the brand [B] throughout many products queries over time.
+In such a query form, one or more terms [B] may indicate a brand that is a known brand within a list of known product brands, and one or more terms [A] may state attributes that become known attributes of the category.
+One or more unknown terms [PL] may then get identified as a potential new product line.
+Such identification may get strengthened where [PL] is in a form associated with product lines.
+The identification may also get strengthened where [PL] gets found with a brand [B] frequently within various product queries.
+The identification may be further strengthened where the terms [PL] are infrequently or never found with brands other than the brand [B] throughout many products queries over time.

 A metric compares the attributes of products from a new product line with attributes of an actual product line associated with a brand.